New data on limno-terrestrial rotifers of the world

 Таксономический охват

 The dataset includes all records belonging to Phylum Rotifera, which we found in the samples of soil, moss, lichen and other limno-terrestrial habitats.
-Monogonont rotifers (order Ploima) accounted for only 1.47 % the records, whilst the majority of records were bdelloids (order Bdelloidea).
-Species with uncertain affiliation or potentially new for science were indicated as Genus sp., those different from the nominal description (mostly potentially new) are designated as cf.
+Monogonont rotifers (order Ploima) accounted for only 1.36 % the records, whilst the majority of records were bdelloids (order Bdelloidea).
+Species with uncertain affiliation or potentially new for science were indicated as Genus sp., those different from the nominal description (mostly potentially new) are designated as cf. Of note, 10 species among found were not typical for limno-terrestrial habitats but rather occur in swamps and temporary water bodies (f. ex.
+Philodina flaviceps, Synchaeta sp.).
+Their encounter on terrestrial vegetation is most likely the result of the proximity to the water bodies and/or high humidity of the habitat.

 Phylum Rotifera (rotifers)